RADAR-base/radar-jersey/README.md

 Errors are handled by adding the `ConfigLoader.Enhancers.httpException` enhancer.
 This adds error handling for `org.radarbase.jersey.exception.HttpApplicationException` exceptions and its subclasses can be used and extended to serve detailed error messages with customized logging and HTML templating.
 They can be thrown from any resource.

 To serve custom HTML error messages for error codes 400 to 599, add a Mustache template to the classpath in directory `org/radarbase/jersey/exception/mapper/<code>.html`.
 You can use special cases `4xx.html` and `5xx.html` as a catch-all template.
-The templates can use variables `status` for the HTTP status code, `code` for short-hand code for the specific error, and an optional `detailedMessage` for a human-readable message.
+The templates can use variables `status` for the HTTP status code, `code` for shorthand code for the specific error, and an optional `detailedMessage` for a human-readable message.

 Any other uncaught exceptions can be handled by adding the `ConfigLoader.Enhancers.generalException`.